 - This is a very powerful plotting library that allows you to export into a large variety of raster and vector formats (e.g. SVG), and thus, is ideal to produce publication quality figures.
 The examples shipped with PyMVPA show a number of possibilities how to use matplotlib for data visualization.

 The easiest way to obtain PyMVPA is to use pre-built binary packages.
-Currently we provide such packages or installers for the Debian/Ubuntu family (see below).
+Currently we provide such packages for the Debian/Ubuntu family, additional installers are provided by contributors (see below).
 If there are no binary packages for your operating system or platform yet, you can build PyMVPA from source.
 Please refer to Building from Source for more information.

 sudo aptitude install python-mvpa2